 The Pharmacy Misled Me Medication

 Overworked pharmacists and untrained pharmacy staff regularly mix up medications with identical names or packaging, according to studies.
 A 10-year analysis of pharmacy dispensing mistakes found that 43.8 percent of pharmacist liability claims resulted from patients obtaining the incorrect medicine, most often owing to a name mix-up.
+If you've experienced harm because the pharmacist gave the wrong medication, consider consulting a personal injury attorney for legal guidance.

 The Pharmacy Gave Me the Incorrect Drug Dosage